griky15/RVA_08/README.md

 ## Notes

 - Vuforia package is **not in GitHub** due to file size.
 - Install manually via Unity as described above.
+- Scene file must be manually selected as mentioned above.

 ---